 Chronic: Gonioscopy showing peripheral anterior synechiae and characteristic optic nerve and visual field abnormalities

 Diagnosis of acute angle-closure glaucoma is clinical and by measurement of IOP.
 Gonioscopy may be difficult to do in the involved eye because of a clouded cornea with friable corneal epithelium.
 However, examination of the other eye reveals a narrow or occludable angle.
 If the other eye has a wide angle, a diagnosis other than primary angle-closure glaucoma should be considered.
+Pupillary block mechanism can be recognized as iris bombe, an anterior bowing or arc of the iris between the angle and the pupil.

 Diagnosis of chronic angle-closure glaucoma is based on the presence of peripheral anterior synechiae on gonioscopy and characteristic optic nerve and visual field changes (see symptoms and signs of primary open-angle glaucoma Symptoms and Signs Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
 Symptoms are a... read more ).